RPG-IO/rpg-io/docs/configuration.md

 * *(optional)* `condition` - Condition configuration.
 The action won't be executed until the condition is satisfied.
     Aliases: `requires`.
 See [condition configuration](#condition-configuration)
 * *(optional)* `before` - Configuration of action to be triggered before the proper action is executed. e.g. you may want to change location before starting the dialogue.
-(TODO: Logic is not implemented as for now).
 * *(optional)* `after` - Configuration of action to be triggered after the proper action is executed, e.g. you may want give player some output or item.
-(TODO: Logic is not implemented as for now).

 Let's look at specific action types: